Jōsei Toda: Initiator of the movement's doctrine of "the oneness of mentor and disciple"

 Toda's accomplishments as the second president of the Soka Gakkai are a crucial link in the Soka Gakkai lineage referred to as "the oneness of mentor and disciple.
 Toda was the only one of Makiguchi's disciples who did not disavow his faith and so remained in prison.
 He inherited the legacy of Makiguchi and transformed the group, which had collapsed during the war, into a mass movement dedicated to personal and societal transformation.
 In so doing he reshaped Makiguchi's philosophy of value creation to the pressing needs of people in postwar Japan.
 He formed a "living bond between Makiguchi and Ikeda."
 Over the course of eleven years of training, he raised Daisaku Ikeda who then led the Soka Gakkai for over 50 years.

-Strand notes that most religious movements have a trio of founders, corresponding to the three phases of “creation, development, and stabilization.”
-In the case of the Soka Gakkai Makiguchi’s was the risky act of creation.
+Strand notes that most religious movements have a trio of founders, corresponding to the three phases of "creation, development, and stabilization".
+In the case of the Soka Gakkai Makiguchi's was the act of creation.
 Toda took on the difficult work of formation.
 He provided the crucial link between the initiator, Makiguchi, and Ikeda who led the third task of international evangelism.

 Delineator of the Soka Gakkai's "life philosophy"

 Early traces of Toda's "life philosophy" can be found in his first published textbook, An Anatomy of Home Education, as well as his most successful textbook, A Deductive Guide to Arithmetic.

 Toda's epiphanous realizations in 1943 and 1944, while confined to a cell in Sugamo prison, conceptually linked the vitalistic, inexhaustible "life force" of the Buddha and his sense of mission as among the Bodhisattvas of the Earth with Makiguchi's philosophy.
 Toda equated this with "the true meaning of life."

 Later Toda captured these realizations in the term "human revolution" which entailed transforming one's karma through Buddhist practice.
-This term was borrowed from a phrased used by Shigeru Nambara, president of Tokyo University, in 1947.
+This term was borrowed from a phrased used by Shigeru Nambara, president of the University of Tokyo, in 1947.
 The latter called for an inner transformation in the Japanese people to enable the success of occupation policies geared for social and political revolution.
 Toda used this term as the title of his autobiography published in 1957.

-After his release, Toda lectured and wrote extensively about his realizations, now calling them a “life force philosophy” (also translated as "philosophy of life") ("seimeiron").
+After his release, Toda lectured and wrote extensively about his realizations, now calling them a "life force philosophy" (also translated as "philosophy of life") ("seimeiron").
 As McLaughlin concludes: "When Toda emerged from prison half a year later, he was driven not only by obligation to the memory of his master Makiguchi but by a sense of mission confirmed during his mystical experience that he was personally connected to Nichiren, to the primordial Buddha Śākyamuni, and to the eternal Dharma."